RPBC Executive Board

-From her first visit to the ballot box at age 18, she has voted in favor of conservative and Republican ideals.
+From her first visit to the ballot box at age 18, she has voted for conservative and Republican ideals.
 Over her adult lifetime, she has made it a priority to educate herself and others about political issues, worldview, current events, truth, faith, and how all of those impact our lives.
 She identifies as a four-faceted conservative: biblical, constitutional, fiscal, and social.

-She and her husband have raised two "Rush babies" who are now twenty-something adults.
+She and her husband Rob have raised two "Rush babies" who are now twenty-something adults.